Martin O'Neill: Early career

 Before playing for Distillery in the Irish League, O'Neill played for the South Belfast side Rosario.
 (Now he also has a conference room dedicated to him in Rosario Football Club's local Youth Club.)
 While at Distillery, he won the Irish Cup in 1971, scoring twice in a 3–0 win over Derry City in the final.
 His second goal was particularly impressive, a mazy run in which he dribbled past three opponents before scoring with a powerful shot.
 As a result of winning the cup, Distillery qualified for Europe the following season.
 O'Neill scored against Barcelona in the European Cup Winners' Cup in a 3–1 home defeat in September 1971.
 During this period he was spotted by a scout for Nottingham Forest.
-He signed for Nottingham Forest in October 1971, leaving Distillery and quitting his university studies.
+He signed for the English club in October 1971, leaving Distillery and quitting his law degree studies at the University of Belfast.

 Nottingham Forest

 O'Neill went on to play an integral role in Forest's golden era.
 He scored on his league debut for the club, a 4–1 win over West Bromwich Albion on 13 November 1971.
 He went on to make a total of 17 league appearances that season, scoring twice, but could not prevent his side's relegation from the First Division in 1972.
 However, the appointment of Brian Clough as manager in January 1975 was the beginning of a revolution for Nottingham Forest.
-Under Clough's management, O'Neill helped Forest gain promotion to the top flight in 1977, won the league title and League Cup a year later, followed by further League Cup success a year later.
-He was dropped to the substitutes bench for Forest's first European Cup victory over Malmö in 1979 after failing to fully recover from an injury, but he played in their 1980 win over Hamburg.
+Under Clough's management, O'Neill helped Forest gain promotion to the top flight in 1977 and win the league title and League Cup a year later, which was followed by further League Cup success in 1979.
+That same year, he was dropped to the substitutes' bench for Forest's first European Cup victory over Malmö after failing to fully recover from an injury, but he played in their 1980 win over Hamburg.

 Later career

-O'Neill signed for Norwich City in February 1981 for £250,000, however, Norwich were relegated on the last day of the season and he activated a release clause which enabled him to sign for Manchester City.
+O'Neill signed for Norwich City in February 1981 for £250,000.
+However, Norwich were relegated on the last day of the season and he activated a release clause which enabled him to sign for Manchester City.
 Despite a good start, he soon became out of favour with manager John Bond and returned to Norwich in February 1982, where he scored six goals to help them finish third and secure promotion.
 After another season at Norwich, he returned to Nottingham to play for Notts County where they had successive relegations.
-O'Neill attempted to make a comeback in 1984 with Chesterfield, but only played part of a reserve game before being forced off with a knee injury after 20 minutes.
-This was made in an attempt to get fit for Northern Ireland's 1986 World Cup squad.
-After leaving Chesterfield, then-Fulham manager Ray Harford invited O'Neill to join the club in a bid to regain his fitness.
+Hoping to get fit for Northern Ireland's 1986 World Cup squad, O'Neill attempted to make a comeback in 1984 with Chesterfield, but only played part of a reserve game before being forced off with a knee injury after 20 minutes.
+After leaving Chesterfield, Fulham manager Ray Harford invited O'Neill to join the club in a bid to regain his fitness.
 O'Neill only managed to take part in two reserve games for Fulham (neither of which he completed), before retiring as a result of his cruciate ligament injury in February 1985.